Spacelocust/git-node/.github/pull_request_template.md

 - [ ] Yes, I ran tests (describe below)
 - [ ] No, I did not include any test
+- [ ] No test needed for this change

 My test includes...